Rupam Sarmah: Chart performance

 The album A Musical Journey: Together in Peace made the top 10 on the Billboard World Albums chart.
 Sarmah created history by becoming the first Assamese and also probably the first artist of Northeast origin to get a #1 album on the Billboard World Albums chart.

 OMKARA was listed in the top 10 Radio Airplay chart.

 Action Moves People United, co-produced and engineered by Sarmah, made the top 10 on the US Billboard Compilation Album chart.

 Life

 Sarmah was born in Jorhat, Assam.
-He learned Indian instruments and classical vocals during his time at Golaghat and Jorhat.
+He learned Indian instruments and classical vocal music during his time in Golaghat and Jorhat.
 He also continued to explore other fields, such as film, sound engineering, and music.
 Sarmah migrated to the United States after completing his BS in Engineering in India.
 He then earned his doctorate from George Washington University's School of Engineering and Applied Science with a dissertation in Artificial Intelligence.
 Rupam completed his Master's in Management, Master's in Computer Science, and Doctorate from US universities.
 In the US, he took lessons from Ali Akbar Khan, Hindustani classical maestro.